SEXUAL or EROTIC FILMS

 Two-Faced Woman - 1941In certain cases when "compensating moral value" tempered the immorality, sin, and evil within a film, various prohibited actions would be allowed.
 For example, in the romantic classic Camille (1936), the affair between the dashing Robert Taylor and courtesan Greta Garbo could exist as long as their dalliance would ultimately be prohibited by Taylor's father Lionel Barrymore.
 In director George Cukor's Two-Faced Woman (1941), Garbo's last film, the star played the part of her twin to seductively lure philandering husband Melvyn Douglas away from his ex-mistress Constance Bennett.
 The film's suggestive and immoral sexuality and Garbo's low-cut gowns were condemned by the Legion of Decency.

-The Moon and SixpenceThe Production Code always ensured that criminals or 'bad' girls would get their come-uppance in the end.
+The Moon and SixpenceThe Production Code always ensured that criminals or 'bad' girls would be punished in the end.
 In Billy Wilder's film noir Double Indemnity (1944), the amoral, shrewd and sexy Barbara Stanwyck and her male lover-accomplice Fred MacMurray end up shooting each other (and dying) after committing a sexually-charged perfect murder.
 And in the adaptation of Somerset Maugham's novel The Moon and Sixpence (1943), a disillusioned, rakish, sexually-adventurous, Paul Gauguin-like painter (George Sanders) abandoned family and moved to Tahiti to engage in a hedonistic life - where he was duly condemned by the film's narrator (provided by Herbert Marshall).

 Producer David O. Selznick's Gone With The Wind (1939) faced tough treatment by the Hollywood Code, with the attractive but immoral character of prostitute Belle Watling, Melanie's difficult labor and childbirth scene, the conjugal rape scene of Clark Gable carrying his wife Vivien Leigh up the stairs (that ends with a fade out), and Gable's scandalous parting words: "Frankly, my dear, I don't give a damn" that broke the Production Code's language provisions; and it is still widely-believed that the bold line of dialogue cost Selznick a $5,000 fine.